 Prepare video ads

 Now let me share some real Insights & Screenshots from the platform.
 We have an agency account and manage different clients.
 It might be that a regular advertiser account looks a bit different.
-It is also important to highlight that it wasn’t easy to get an account – we needed several approvals from different departments in TikTok & every client we onboard needs another approval process – also depending on the target countries that you want to promote your apps in.
-Apparently some different teams are approving our clients to get access to different countries & some other countries are available from the start.
+It is also important to highlight that it wasn’t easy to get an account – we needed several approvals from different departments in TikTok & every client we onboard need another approval process – also depending on the target countries that you want to promote your apps in.
+Apparently, some different teams are approving our clients to get access to different countries & some other countries are available from the start.
 Many countries are still not possible to target, eg. South Africa or Germany (03/13/2020).

 Event Setup / Tracking

+The first thing you have to set up is creating “Events” in the Library which you can find in the top navigation bar.
+Here you basically create an app and just enter the Google PlayStore or iTunes Link to your app and tell the platform if you are using any 3rd party MMP for tracking.
+You would need to set them up on your MMP dashboard as well and provide a tracking URL that will be used across all campaigns.
+I cannot share screenshots about the setup process here to protect our client’s information.
+Once this is done and you linked the events from your MMP with TikTok events it will collect conversion data automatically.
+Pretty straightforward.
 As you won’t have much data to use yet, it wouldn’t make sense to play a lot with TikTok’s audience feature – but in case you want to upload some offline data like IDFAs from users who made a purchase in the last 60 days you can easily do that and use the data to create lookalikes.
 It’s pretty much the same as Facebook except – and this is a downside on TikToks platform still – the audiences seem to be static.
 They do not refresh automatically & you will need to delete and re-create an audience every now and then which means you need to change your audiences on Adgroup level.

-TikTok will now display random combinations of the material you provided and in case you toggled the “Ad Optimization” on (Adgroup Level) it will automatically pause the bad performing creatives.
+Once you have entered all the information that your Campaign and Adgroup need you will be directed to the ad level.
+Where you upload or choose all the creatives that you want to use.
+As you can see you are allowed to use images & videos.
+A total of 10 images and videos can be uploaded per Adgroup.
+Also, thumbnails can be customized.
+You can exchange creatives at any time.
+TikTok will now display random combinations of the material you provided.
+In case you toggled the “Ad Optimization” on (Adgroup Level) it will automatically pause the bad performing creatives.
 And that’s it.
 Straightforward and easy.
-Maybe worth to highlight that videos need to have background music and that you should double check how your videos are displayed as TiKTok as a unique navigation bar on the right where users like, share or comment on videos that they see.
+Maybe worth to highlight that videos need to have background music.
+And that you should double check how your videos are displayed.
+TikTok has a unique navigation bar on the right where users like, share or comment on videos that they see.
 You want to avoid overlap of your assets with this navigation bar.

 Comment moderation on ads

 Some of you advertisers pay a lot of attention to users comments on ads.
 Well, this is still kinda difficult to monitor on TikTok because you would need to send a preview of the running ad to your own TikTok feed.
 For that you need to find out your TikTok user ID and scroll to the 4th video in your feed once you sent it to you.
 Kinda complex way to keep track of comments.
-IN case you want to be sure nobody is writing bad comments I would suggest you simply deactivate the comment function on your ads which you can do on AdGroup level.
+In case you want to be sure nobody is writing bad comments I would suggest you simply deactivate the comment function on your ads which you can do on AdGroup level.